invesdwin/invesdwin-context-python/README.md

 # specify where the libjep.so resides on your computer (which you might normally add to java.library.path manually)
 de.invesdwin.context.python.runtime.jep.JepProperties.JEP_LIBRARY_PATH=/usr/local/lib/python3.6/dist-packages/jep/
 ```
 - **invesdwin-context-python-runtime-libpythonclj**: This library integrates [libpython-clj](https://github.com/clj-python/libpython-clj/issues/191).
-It is similar to jep without requiring any additional installations in python.
-It supports only CPython 3.x and does not provide sandboxed interpreters.
-It has better handling of the global interpreter lock (GIL) and might be faster than Jep.
+It is similar to jep though without requiring any additional installations in python.
+It only supports CPython 3.x and does not provide sandboxed interpreters.
 The following system properties can be used for configuring this module:
 ```properties
 # you can switch to a different python installation by defining an absolute path here
 de.invesdwin.context.python.runtime.libpythonclj.LibpythoncljProperties.PYTHON_COMMAND=python3